uncosoft/mopub-unity-sdk/README.md

 ### Repository structure

 * `mopub-android-sdk/` - Git submodule of the MoPub Android SDK
-* `mopub-android-sdk-unity/` - Contains a project that adds Unity-specific files to the Android SDK
+* `mopub-android-sdk-unity/` - Android wrapper, contains a project that adds Unity-specific files to the Android SDK
 * `mopub-ios-sdk/` - Git submodule of the MoPub iOS SDK
-* `mopub-ios-sdk-unity/` - Contains a project that adds Unity-specific files to the iOS SDK
+* `mopub-ios-sdk-unity/` - iOS wrapper, contains a project that adds Unity-specific files to the iOS SDK
 * `unity/` - Contains the Unity Plugin
 * `mopub-unity-plugin/` - Where the Unity packages are exported after running `./unity-export-package.sh`

+### Prerequisities
+Before you can build the plugin per the instructions below, you must do the following:
+* Place any third-party SDKs and dependencies in their corresponding directories, per README files in:
+  * `mopub-android-sdk-unity/libs/` - Android wrapper dependencies
+  * `mopub-android-sdk-unity/[each network]-custom-events/libs/` - Android wrapper third-party networks
+  * `unity/MoPubUnityPlugin/Assets/Plugins/Android/` - Android third-party AARs
+  * `unity/MoPubUnityPlugin/Assets/Plugins/Android/mopub-support/libs/[each network]/` - Android third-party JARs
+  * iOS loads dependencies at runtime, so there's no need to add them prior to building
+* Set up the Unity IDE:
+  * Make sure you are logged in to your Unity account
+  * Open the Unity Plugin project (under the `unity/` directory), open Build Settings and Switch Platform to either Android or iOS
+  * Close the Unity IDE

 ### How do I build?